amendl/SuperNEMO_ML_applications/README.md

  * `number_of_tracks_classification.py`
  * `combined.py` - Script for constructing and training model consisting from `top`, `side` and `front` models.
  * `number_of_tracks_classification3D.py` - TODO: Classification using Conv3D
+## `architectures`
+ Files defining architectures of used neural networks
 ## `Generator`
 This folder contains files from [SN-IEGenerator](https://github.com/SuperNEMO-DBD/SN-IEgenerator) (version from Mar 7, 2018) that were modified for out project.
  * `toyhaystack.py` - Clustering of hits into tracks added.